Bloom-host/BloomDocs/docs/reverse-proxy.md

 The DNS record required for a reverse proxy is a CNAME (canonical name).
 You will want to create an identical CNAME record as the one pictured above, but you will replace the 'Name' field with the subdomain of your choice.

 :::note
-CNAME records can take some time to propagate, though this depends on you ISP and other factors.
+CNAME records can take some time to propagate, though this depends on your ISP and other factors.

 For more information, check out [this page](https://dnschecker.org/#CNAME).
 :::